aarohidk/aarohidk.github.io/_portfolio/example copy 2.md

 ---
 caption: #what displays in the portfolio grid:
   title: Product Roadmap Development
-  subtitle: Computational Engineering & RObotics Laboratory, CMU
+  subtitle: Computational Engineering & Robotics Laboratory, CMU
   thumbnail: https://place-hold.it/400x300

 #what displays when the item is clicked: